 What evidence can you share that demonstrates the impact of the engagement?

-How did AgileEngine LLC perform from a project management standpoint?
+How did AgileEngine perform from a project management standpoint?

 What did you find most impressive about them?